TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper/tc-unicode-font-documentation.md

 TcUnicode rendering is also compatible with Adafruit fonts, so you can use both `Adafruit_GFX` and `TcUnicode` fonts at the same time with `TcUnicodeHelper`.
 For use within TcMenu, it is supported on all our graphical displays and is easily enabled in the display setup from the code generator dialog.

-## How fonts are rendered

-Fonts are rendered with the base line being considered coordinate 0,0.
-The letters ascend above the baseline, and lower case letters such as `y,g` also descend below it.
-This is exactly as custom fonts work in Adafruit_GFX library.

-{{< figure src="/arduino-libraries/images/tcUnicode/unicode-drawing.png" alt="TcUnicode font coordinate system showing ascent, descent etc" title="TcUnicode Coordinate System" >}}

-## Supports both Adafruit_GFX and TcUnicode fonts

 The library is fully backward compatible with AdafruitGFX fonts, and can interchange between them without any effort.
 In the examples we show both `TcUnicode` and `Adafruit_GFX` fonts being used in the same example.
 The `TcUnicode` format is quite similar to the Adafruit font format, so an understanding of that helps when understanding our format.

 * [AdafruitGFX font format documentation](https://learn.adafruit.com/creating-custom-symbol-font-for-adafruit-gfx-library/understanding-the-font-specification)